 The three broad areas in which a student must demonstrate proficiency are Writing, Math and Modern and Classical Languages/Symbolic Systems.
 They require demonstrated skill rather than a specific number of credits.

-Writing- The writing requirement consists of three components, an English composition course, an approved writing course, and the Upper Division Writing Expectation for the major.
+Writing - The writing requirement consists of three components, Introductory College Writing, Intermediate College Writing, and Advanced College Writing, usually within the major.
 Some of the trickier aspects of this series include:

 - WRIT 101 was formerly known as ENEX 101.
 A student with a grade of C- or higher in ENEX 101 does not need to retake WRIT 101.

 - A transferred course of fewer than 3 credits will satisfy the requirement if it is posted to the UM transcript with an equivalent of WRIT 101.